Updated: Jan 4

 #4.
 Practice for Perfection

 Now that your speech is ready to be delivered, take this one important tip: Don’t ever overexpress.
 Over responding to anything in a speech can kill the charm.
 Be yourself.
 Be easy and you'll see the outcome for yourself.
 Keep your voice normal.
 Emphasise only where needed.
-Extremely loud speeches in debates and political speaking can be annoying, considering the fact that you will be given a mic.
+Extremely loud speeches in debates and political speaking can be annoying because you will be given a mic.
 So remember that your speech must not only be heard but also comprehended.
 And, that is the purpose, right?
-And the most critical suit to do before the speech, happen out fifteen minutes for yourself and only for yourself. stay practicing.
+And the most critical suit to do before the speech, happen out fifteen minutes for yourself and only for yourself.
+Keep practising.
 Take deep breaths.
 It helps in calming down your mind and soothing your nerves.
-Drink a glass of water and make a tiny prayer (if you are a believer).
-And then, you are accurate to earn the interest of your hard work.
+Drink a glass of water and take a deep breath.
+And then, you are certain to earn the credit of your hard work.